Inside: It’s no fun living in a toddler’s bad day. Check out these 10+ tips for helping toddlers navigate their feelings.

 His response was a screamed “I don’t LIKE beautiful days”.

-Heaven help me.
-It’s going to be one of those days.
-The kind of toddler days that you dread.
+You know, the kind of toddler days that you dread.
 Nothing is good enough, except contradicting and arguing.
-Disobeying gets taken to a varsity level and whining goes from zero to Caillou in seconds (sorry Caillou…).
+Disobeying gets taken to a varsity level and whining goes from zero to Caillou in seconds.

 Breakfast isn’t what he wanted.
 Even though it’s exactly what he wanted.